lutiffan/methylModes/README.md

 # methylModes

 A computationally efficient R package for detecting multimodal distributions in DNA methylation data,  implementing a peak detection algorithm based on kernel density estimation.
-MethylModes wraps a Shiny web application for interactive analysis and batch processing functions for genome-scale epigenetic studies.
+MethylModes wraps a Shiny application for interactive analysis and includes batch processing functionality for genome-scale epigenetic studies.

 ## Overview